SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     !!                                      ^
     !!                                      try!

-A ``try`` expression can't appear on the right-hand side of a binary operator, unless the binary operator is the assignment operator or the ``try`` expression is enclosed in parentheses.
+A ``try`` expression can't appear on the right-hand side of an infix operator, unless the infix operator is the assignment operator or the ``try`` expression is enclosed in parentheses.

 .. assertion:: try-on-right